Muskan-kumari1/javascript.md/project.md

 7. How to use external Javascript?
 8. Functions in Javascript
 9. Variable in Javascript
-10. Scope and Lite time of a variablethe HTML
+10. Scope and Lite time of a variablethe HTML Element
 11. DOM(Document Object Method)
-12. Put and Get data from
-13. What is an Operator and Type of Operators in Js
+12. What is an Operator and Type of Operators in Js
-14. String Concatenation in Javascript
+13. String Concatenation in Javascript
-15. Function in Javascript
+14. Function in Javascript
-16. Array in Javascript
+15. Array in Javascript
-17. Conditional Statement in Javascript
+16. Conditional Statement in Javascript
-18. Types of Conditional Statements in Javascipt
+17. Types of Conditional Statements in Javascipt
-19. Event Handling in Javascript
+18. Event Handling in Javascript
-20. API in Javascript
+19. API in Javascript